Research

 What we are

-The main interest of our research group is Quantum Information and its relations with Thermodynamics, Relativity (both special and general) and Quantum Mechanics.
-Although we are a group of theoreticians, we also have interest in experimental physics, specially in quantum optics and nuclear magnetic resonance.
-Bellow we describe some of the areas that we have interest and our full publication list.
+Our research group primarily focuses on Quantum Information and its connections with Thermodynamics, Relativity (both special and general), and Quantum Mechanics.
+While we are a theoretical group, we also have a strong interest in experimental physics, particularly in quantum optics and nuclear magnetic resonance.
+Below, we outline some of the areas we explore and provide our complete list of publications.

 Specific Research Interests

-Quantum Information is a theoretical framework developed to study how the laws of quantum mechanics can be used to understand and maximize the efficiency in the acquisition, transmission and processing of information.
-These achievements had provide us with new ideas and technical tools whose generality and universality allowed then to be applied to many different areas of physics, such as condensed matter, quantum computation and high energy physics, just to name a few.
-Moreover, conceptual advances are boosting the raising of a new technological era, based on the quantum properties of matter, with a huge potential impact on our everyday life.
+Quantum information is a theoretical framework designed to explore how the laws of quantum mechanics can be employed to improve the acquisition, transmission, and processing of information.
+These developments have introduced new concepts and technical tools that are broadly applicable across various areas of physics, including condensed matter, quantum computation, and high-energy physics, to name a few.
+Furthermore, conceptual breakthroughs are driving the emergence of a new technological era, one rooted in the quantum properties of matter, with the potential to significantly impact our daily lives.

-Quantum Thermodynamics.
-Thermodynamics lies at the very basis of physics and the great social and technological improvement in human life brought by its development can hardly be quantified.
-Quantum Thermodynamics is a theoretical framework that tries to answer questions like how the thermodynamic phenomena emerge from the reversible laws of quantum mechanics.
-How can we extend, and until what level, the laws of macroscopic thermodynamics to the quantum world?
-Is that possible to apply thermodynamics to small, out-of-equilibrium quantum systems?
-It seems that Quantum Information holds the key to answer such deep questions.
+Thermodynamics rests in the foundation of physics, and its development has led to immense social and technological advancements that are difficult to fully quantify. quantum thermodynamics is a theoretical framework aimed at addressing questions such as how thermodynamic phenomena emerge from the reversible laws of quantum mechanics.
+How can we extend, and to what extent, the laws of macroscopic thermodynamics to the quantum realm?
+Is it possible to apply thermodynamics to small, out-of-equilibrium quantum systems?
+It appears that quantum information holds the key to answering these profound questions.

-Quantum information theory and general relativity are not entirely unrelated fields.
-Ideas from both quantum information theory and quantum field theory has contributed significantly to the understanding of the structure of space-time at the quantum level.
-A vast number of papers dedicated to understand the properties of quantum systems in different situations in the relativistic context have appeared, namely entanglement in non-inertial reference frames, information processing and black holes, entanglement in expanding universes and the sensitivity of quantum correlations to the space-time topology, among many others.
+Quantum information theory and general relativity are not entirely separate fields.
+Concepts from both quantum information theory and quantum field theory have made significant contributions to our understanding of space-time at the quantum level.
+A large body of research has emerged, focusing on the properties of quantum systems in various relativistic contexts.
+These include topics such as entanglement in non-inertial reference frames, information processing in black holes, entanglement in expanding universes, and the sensitivity of quantum correlations to space-time topology, among many others.

-We are interested in investigating quantum systems subject to relativistic effects from the point of view of information geometry, by exploring the link between the geometry of the state space and the variety of distinguishability quantifiers of quantum states.
-How to describe quantum systems under relativistic effects?
-How the behavior of quantum correlations is affected by relativity?
-Relativistic uncertainty relations and particle localization?
-On the other hand, we are also interested in the formulation of General Relativity in terms of information, a filed that is attracting great attention recently.
+We are interested in exploring quantum systems influenced by relativistic effects from the perspective of information theory and thermodynamics.
+How can we describe quantum systems under relativistic effects?
+How are quantum correlations affected by relativity?
+What about relativistic uncertainty relations and particle localization?
+Additionally, we are also focused on formulating general relativity in terms of information, a field that has been garnering significant attention recently.
+Also, the formulation of thermodynamics in this context is among our goals.

 Full Publication List